scikit-learn/enhancement_proposals/slep000/proposal.rst

 limiting discussion there to usage and impact.
 Discussion on the pull request will have a broader scope, also including details of implementation.

-At the earliest convenience, the PR should be merged (regardless of whether it is accepted during discussion).
+The SLEP is reviewed for structure, formatting, and other errors.
+Approval criteria are:

+- It sound and complete.
+The ideas must make technical sense.
+- The reviewers do not consider whether they seem likely to be accepted.
+- The title accurately describes the content.

+Reviewers are generally quite lenient about this initial review, expecting that problems will be corrected by the further reviewing process. **Note**: Approval of the SLEP is no guarantee that there are no embarrassing mistakes!
+Ideally they're avoided, but they can also be fixed later in separate PRs.
+Once approved by at least one core developer, the SLEP can be merged.
 Additional PRs may be made by the champions to update or expand the SLEP, or by maintainers to set its status, discussion URL, etc.

 Standards Track SLEPs (see bellow) consist of two parts, a design document and a reference implementation.
 It is generally recommended that at least a